code-shubhambhatt/MyBlogApp/README.md

 * **Create Blog:** Authenticated users can add new blog posts.
 * **View Blogs:** Browse all blogs and view details.
 * **Edit/Delete Blogs:** Users can manage their own posts.
+* **Like & Comment:** Users can like blogs and post comments to engage with content.

 ---